Creating a highly flexible embedded insurance orchestration platform through cloud-native technology

 Going cloud-native allows us to be more flexible and scalable, while making our services more resilient.
 Not only do our servers automatically bounce back when there’s an issue, but it also means that we can easily deploy new features for our partners.

 Having our own PaaS on top of that means that we have full control over our ‘insurance factory’.
-This increased efficiency and automation ultimately allows our developers to focus on adding more value to Qover’s core business: its SaaS embedded insurance orchestration platform (which I’ll be diving into more in my next post).
+This increased efficiency and automation ultimately allows our developers to focus on adding more value to Qover’s core business: its SaaS embedded insurance orchestration platform.